AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h5><a id="index-template">Index template</a></h5>

-In order to keep this tutorial simple, we just have a simple index template which offers an anchor to log in, register and logout.
+In order to keep this tutorial simple, we just have a simple index template which offers just buttons for login, logout and registration.

 <div>
   <div class="code-header">